Why Doesn't God Reject Sinners?

 What does God’s love for you teach you about how to love others?

-Why do we try to hide our sin from God even when we know he sees and knows everything?
+Why do you try to hide your sin from God even when you know he sees and knows everything?

 What do you think it means to fear God?